-A pretty straight forward question for a rather complex answer, I’d say?
-The thing is recruiting is truly an art.
+A pretty straightforward question for a rather complex answer, I’d say?
+The thing is, recruiting is truly an art.
 An art, that works differently for each individual person.
 What works for one person may not for another.
-That’s because in order to truly succeed and I mean really kill it, not just get by in the tough, ruthless, rewarding world of recruiting you truly have to find what works best for you and invest your heart, soul, personality and countless hours into making it and more importantly creating your own “network.”
+That’s because, in order to truly succeed, you truly have to find what works best for you and invest your heart, soul, personality, and countless hours into making it and more importantly creating your own “network.”
 If done right, the reward far outweighs the frustration.

 Confidence: How will a potential candidate or client have confidence in putting trust in you if you are not even confident in yourself and your recruiting abilities?
-An individual’s confidence or lack there of is easier to read then you may think.
+An individual’s confidence, or lack thereof, is easier to read than you may think.
 There is a certain air of confidence that must be exuded when speaking with a candidate or client.
 It will draw people to you and have them wanting to know more.

 Excellent listening skills: Listening is one of the MOST vital factors in being a great recruiter.
 The more you listen to your candidate, the more you will find out about them, what they like, what they hate, do they have a family, are they looking to relocate, what are they looking for in their next role, are they even looking, what will it take for them to make a career move.
 If you do not give your candidate a second to speak how can you learn anything about them and what THEY want.

-Strong relationship building/communication skills: Of course there needs to be a balance between having your candidate or client as your BFF and a healthy, friendly working relationship.
+Strong relationship building/communication skills: Of course there needs to be a balance between having your candidate or client as your BFF and having a healthy, friendly working relationship.
 However, you should create a strong, mutual relationship with them.
-They need to be able to trust you and know that you have their best interest.
+They need to be able to trust you and know that you have their best interest at heart.
 Get to know them professionally as well as personally.
-Ask your client Tom, how the kids are, how was the vacation they took last week?
-Ask Sara, your candidate how her trip to California was, how was her honeymoon?
+Ask your client Tom how the kids are, how was the vacation they took last week?
+Ask your candidate Sara how her trip to California was, how was her honeymoon?
 Be ENGAGED!
 Whether you’re trying to find a role for a candidate or a candidate for a client, you MUST be able to provide either relationship with reassurance that the job WILL get done…no pun intended.
 Furthermore, by digging a little deeper and getting to know them on a personal level it allows them to feel comfortable speaking with you and let down their walls.
-If they think you are just a sales person looking for your next commission check the conversation will be very surface level, cold and not nearly as productive.
+If they think you are just a salesperson looking for your next commission check the conversation will be very surface level, cold, and not nearly as productive.